Quansight/Quansight-website/apps/labs/posts/pandas_expressions.md

   src: /posts/pandas-expressions/featured.jpg
   alt: 'panda climbing tree, with `pd.col` writing.
 Photo by Chester Ho on Unsplash'
 hero:
-  imageSrc: /posts/duckdb-when-used-to-frames/hero.jpg
+  imageSrc: /posts/pandas-expressions/hero.jpg
   imageAlt: 'panda climbing tree, with `pd.col` writing.
 Photo by Chester Ho on Unsplash'

 ---

-> "Express yourself", Dr. Dre
+> "Express yourself (Ah, ah, ah yeah, ah yeah, ah yeah, ah yeah)" - _Dr.
+Dre_

-The most widely used dataframe library out there is - by far - pandas.
-It's been around for over 15 years and, despite its limitations, it solves a lot of real problems for a lot of real problems.
-At the same time, we've seen newer libraries Polars emerge, and with them, a preference for a more expressive kind of syntax.
-Recently, pandas has made a step towards that new expressive syntax - let's learn about why, and how you can use it!
+17 years ago, pandas came onto the scene and took the Python data science scene by storm.
+It provided data scientists with an efficient way to interact with tabular data and solve real problems.
+Over time, other frameworks have emerged, often inspired by pandas but making various innovations aimed at tackling pandas' limitations.
+Recently, we've come full-circle, and pandas has introduced a new syntax inspired by the newer wave of dataframe libraries.
+Let's learn about why, and how you can use it!

 ## How to assign a new column in pandas